 Thank you for continuing to share your thoughts and concerns with us.
-We value your feedback, as it helps direct us to pursue those things that are of most importance to you.
-If you have suggestions for other information you might find useful, we’d love to hear from you.
-Please email us at email@example.com or call at (530) 538-3500.
-We look forward to hearing from you.
+We value your feedback as it helps us to focus on the things that matter to you.
+You can always reach us with your suggestions and comments at email@example.com, or call (888) 215-2958.

 C.E.O., Lundberg Family Farms